eedide/Event-Driven-Microservices-with-Kafka/README.md

   if user activation wasn't successful, status will be INACTIVE

-  Now remember that mongodb is the database for Activate-User-Registration service and what we have designed is that once a data change occurs in this service's database, the debezium source connector "mongonewuserconnector" should pick it up and write it to the kafka topic "mongoserver1.activate_user_reg_db.active_users", Sign-up service (which is subscribed to mongoserver1.activate_user_reg_db.active_users) then acts depending on the user's status record written to the kafka topic. signup service either activate's the user's account (in the users table of mysql1) or otherwise allow the user's status to remain in an INATIVE state.
+  Now remember that mongodb is the database for activateuser service and what we have designed is that once a data change occurs in this service's database, the debezium source connector "mongonewuserconnector" should pick it up and write it to the kafka topic "mongoserver1.activate_user_reg_db.active_users", signup service (which is subscribed to mongoserver1.activate_user_reg_db.active_users) then acts depending on the user's status record written to the kafka topic. signup service either activate's the user's account (in the users table of mysql1) or otherwise allow the user's status to remain in an INATIVE state.
 INACTIVE here suggest that something were wrong while trying to activate user's account when the user clicked on the activation link.

   Now log into your mysql1 client and check the User_status column of the user table and you will see that the status has changed to ACTIVE.
 RUN the command: